 Do: Drive traffic to your online portfolio

 Ideally, every single person who sees your work on social media channels should end up on your website.
 More visitors, especially those who are already interested in your work, will lead to more traffic, better SEO results and, ultimately, actual clients.
 This is why it is so important to link all of your social accounts to your portfolio.

 Get creative!
 A great way to drive traffic to your website from social media platforms is creating a photography blog and using snippets from your posts as captions for your images.

 When it comes to your online presence, you should see yourself as a brand, rather than just an artist.
 What does that entail?
 First and foremost: NAP.
 That stands for Name, Address, and Phone number, but we also strongly recommend that you get enough sleep.

 Using the same name, address, and phone number across all your social media channels (and the Web) will help you in two main ways: ensure that your customers can easily reach you and improve your local SEO.
 Doing so can help you get a better ranking on search engines, which will likely result in more web visitors and potential customers.

 Contrary to popular belief, social media is not just about ‘me, me, me’.
 With so many talented photographers sharing their work on these platforms, it would be a shame not to learn from them.
+Browse the publications the best photography hashtags as much as you can.
 Dedicate time to see what other people are doing, discover new techniques and locations, talk to them to understand their work process and read up about their experiences; absorb as much knowledge and skills as you can.